cheng-tan/vowpalwabbit.github.io/_guides/getting_started.md

 resource_icon: /svg/resources/guide.svg
 ---

-# A Step by Step Introduction to Linear Regression
+# Getting Started with Linear Regression and Vowpal Wabbit

+This guide describes how to run Linear Regression (LR) algorithms in Vowpal Wabbit (VW).
+It features an overview of a simple regression problem using a VW workflow tutorial with examples.
+Find information about interacting with VW, including structuring input, understanding output, and VW diagnostics.
+The goal is to empower you to explore, experiment, and predict by creating models in VW.

+## Getting started with Vowpal Wabbit

+To install VW—and for more information on building VW from source or using a package manager—see [Getting started](https://github.com/VowpalWabbit/vowpal_wabbit/wiki/) guide.
+Use this [Tutorial](https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Tutorial) for a step-by-step guide to VW commands if you are ready to jump in.

+>**Note:** The CB tutorial uses [Vowpal Wabbit Python package](https://github.com/VowpalWabbit/vowpal_wabbit/tree/master/python).
+VW is supported in C++ and C#, and additional binary packages are available for select platforms.
+See [Getting started](https://cheng-tan.github.io/vowpalwabbit.github.io/) module on the homepage for more information.

-## A first data-set
+## Create linear regression data-set in Vowpal Wabbit

-Now, let's create a data-set.
-Suppose we want to predict whether a house will require a new roof in the next 10 years.
-We can create a training-set file, `house_dataset` with the following contents:
+Before you begin making predictions for regression problems, you first need to create a data-set.
+For example, say you want to predict whether a house requires a new roof in the next 10 years.

+**Create** a training-set file in VW, `house_dataset` that includes the following:

 ```
 0 | price:.23 sqft:.25 age:.05 2006